tomw1808/truffle_eth_class2/README.md

 Developing for Ethereum is sometimes frustrating, because things change at fast pace.
 If something does not work as described here, please:

-### Update July 2017
+### Update October 2017
 On all platforms it should be easier to install truffle now.
 The truffle team has put together a package that doesn't need compilation:
 ```
-npm install -g truffle@beta
+npm install -g truffle
-npm install -g ethereumjs-testrpc@beta
+npm install -g ethereumjs-testrpc
 ```

-It comes with one caveat: The initial course project with the MetaCoin and truffle-webpack seems to throw an error.
-The Truffle team is notified about it, we are waiting for the issue to resolve.
+All code should be updated to the Solidity Version 0.4.15 and works with Truffle 3.4.11.

 ### Update End

 ### General